Checkmarx/Kotlin-SCP/src/m9-reverse-engineering/README.md

 ```

 In order to obtain Java code, an attacker can use [jadx][2] or [jd-gui][3] to decompile the app.
 Here is an example using [jadx][2] on the kotlin-goat app:
 ![Decompilation of the kotlin-goat app using Jadx][jadx]

+As you can see, there is no obfuscation at all on the kotlin-goat app.
+An attacker is able to easily analyze
+the app in order to understand the inner mechanisms.

-In order to slow down the process of reverse engineering, developers use some techniques to obfuscate the code such renaming the variables and name functions with weird names or using a non latin charset.
+In order to slow down the process of reverse engineering, developers use some techniques to obfuscate the code

-FIXME - add an image with obfuscated code

-Different tools can be used to obfuscate the code of your Android app sucha as proguard.
+such as renaming the variables and name functions with weird names or using a non latin charset.
+Here is an example where all the variables and method names were renamed:
+![Android app using obfuscation technique][jadx-obfuscation]

+The most well known tool to perform code obfuscation is [Proguard][4].
+Quoting Wikipedia: "ProGuard is an open source command-line tool that shrinks, optimizes and obfuscates Java code.
+It is able to optimize bytecode as well as detect and remove unused instructions."
+The [Android documentation][6] provides guidance on how to shrink your code and resources.
+In this [article][7],
+you can find explanations on how to enable Proguard with Android Studio.

 ## Resources